Know Your Provider Network

 Keep the following in mind as you use your coverage:

-- Remember that networks can change.
+- Health plan networks can change.

 - How different plan types—HMO, PPO, EOP and POS—work with provider networks can vary significantly.
 For example, to see a specialist (like an orthopedist), some plans require a referral from your primary care doctor.
 Read more about plan types.